hltcoe/stretcher/README.md

 ## Sources
 Stretcher supports loading communications from different types of sources.
-The source is specified on the command line with the --input option.
+The source is specified on the command line with the `--input` option.
 All sources use the communication ID as the unique identifier.

 ### Directory
 A flat directory containing uncompressed or gzipped files.
-Uncompressed extensions supported: no extension, .comm, or .concrete Compressed extensions supported: .gz, .comm.gz, or .concrete.gz
+Uncompressed extensions supported: no extension, `.comm`, or `.concrete`.
+Compressed extensions supported: `.gz`, `.comm.gz`, or `.concrete.gz`.

 ### Zip File
 A single zip file can be used as a source.
-The files in the zip file must be named id.comm Modifications to the zip file while running are unlikely to be reflected in the served communications.
+The files in the zip file must be named `id.comm`.
+Modifications to the zip file while running are unlikely to be reflected in the served communications.

 ## Filters